 Why would you choose wool over a synthetic yarn for your knitting?

 The properties of wool make it an ideal fibre for knitted garments for the whole family.
-Just take a look at this list of the properties of wool to help you make your decision!
+Just take a look at this list of the properties to help you make your decision!

 Wool is a hard wearing fibre that, providing it is given adequate care, retains it's good appearance indefinitely.

 Wool's natural elasticity means that the fibres will stretch under pressure rather than break, and as the fibres 'spring back' when the pressure is released, woollen garments tend to retain their shape.